 - When you stop to get out of the car or pull over off the road, look for an alternative route (google maps can be very useful for this purpose) even if it involves turning back and going a few extra kilometres.

-So many people hit the roads over the short festive period that it’s really important to plan your jounrey to keep everyone safe and to have a great start and end to your time away.
-Have a safe summer on the roads these holidays!
+So many people hit the roads, especially when there’s a public holiday, that it’s really important to plan your journey to keep everyone safe and to have a great start and end to your time away.